vegaprotocol/documentation/versioned_docs/version-v0.74/releases/overview.md

 | transfer.feeDiscountDecayFraction | 0.8 | Transfer fee improvements [spec ↗](https://github.com/vegaprotocol/specs/blob/palazzo/protocol/0057-TRAN-transfers.md) |
 | transfer.feeDiscountMinimumTrackedAmount | 0.01 | Transfer fee improvements [spec ↗](https://github.com/vegaprotocol/specs/blob/palazzo/protocol/0057-TRAN-transfers.md) |

-#### Isolated margin

-The protocol now allows users to choose between one of two margining modes for each position.
-The current mode will be stored alongside the party's position record.

-* Cross-margin mode (default): this is the mode used by all newly created orders, but it can be changed.
-When in cross-margin mode, margin is dynamically acquired and released as a position is marked to market, allowing profitable positions to offset losing positions for higher capital efficiency.
-* Isolated margin mode: this mode sacrifices capital efficiency for predictability and risk management by segregating positions.
-In this mode, the entire margin for any newly opened position's volume is transferred to the margin account when the trade is executed.
-This includes completely new positions and increases to position size.
-Other than at time of future trades, the general account will then never be searched for additional funds - a position will be allowed to be closed out instead - nor will profits be moved into the general account from the margin account while a position is open.

-To see lower level details of how the new isolated margin feature is designed check out the following [spec ↗](https://github.com/vegaprotocol/specs/blob/palazzo/protocol/0019-MCAL-margin_calculator.md#isolated-margin-mode).

 #### Batch proposals